odoo/o-spreadsheet/doc/add_function.md

     spreadsheet.addFunction("NEW.FORMULA", NEW_FORMULA);
 ```

-## More about the `compute` function
+## More about the `compute` and `computeFormat` function

-> The function `compute` will be **_called after any change on a sheet_** during the evaluation of a worksheet.
+> The functions `compute` and `computeFormat` will be **_called after any change on a sheet_** during the evaluation of a worksheet.
 The execution of compute is synchronous, so the user will be stuck until all the compute functions execute completely.
 > That means that **_it should be fast_**, that any error in it will put the cell to `#ERROR`.

 ```javascript